Guides

 Deploy the Nitric API

-Setup your credentials and any other cloud specific configuration:
+Setup credentials and cloud specific configuration:

 nitric stack new

 ?
-Which Cloud do you wish to deploy to? aws
+Which provider do you want to deploy with? aws

 nitric up

-When the deployment is complete, go to the relevant cloud console and you'll be able to see and interact with your API.
+When the deployment is complete, go to the relevant cloud console to see and interact with the API.

-To undeploy run the following command:
+To undeploy run the down command:

 nitric down